nipafx/nipafx.dev/content/articles/2019-08-07-the-jpms-maturity-model.md

 **Example**: Starting with version 3, Surefire has a flag to move test execution to the class path even if a module declaration is present (the only documentation I could find is [SUREFIRE-1531](https://issues.apache.org/jira/browse/SUREFIRE-1531)).

-[jms_in\_action title="Learn the basics underlying this model:"]

 ## Versions Are Hard

 While the model is solid for each individual pair of JDK version and project version, it gets more complicated when you factor in the evolution of Java and its ecosystem.
 The project version is straightforward to handle: Each release needs to be assessed individually and when talking about a project in general, say Eclipse or Log4J, its assessment is that of the most recent version.

 The Java version is more complicated.
-A project may work fine on Java 11, but fail to do so on Java 12, for example due to [removed APIs](https://blog.codefx.org/java/java-12-guide/#Removed-And-Deprecated).
+A project may work fine on Java 11, but fail to do so on Java 12, for example due to [removed APIs](java-12-guide#removed-and-deprecated).
 Technically, that means it doesn't fulfill level 1's requirements and is back to 0.
 But that's counter-intuitive because if the problem has nothing to do with the module system, it should not impact the project's maturity rating.